 How does anxiety impact narratives about African history, culture, and society?

 Andrea Mariko Grant is lecturer in Social Anthropology at the University of Cambridge.
 Her work explores popular culture and religious change in Rwanda, as well as memory and the creation of post-genocide archives.
 Her work has appeared in Africa: The Journal of the International African Institute, Journal of Religion in Africa, and Journal of Eastern African Studies, amongst others.
 More info →

 Yolana Pringle is senior lecturer in the History of Medicine at the University of Roehampton.
 Pringle has research interests in the history of psychiatry and mental health, humanitarianism, and global health, with a regional focus on East Africa.
-Her book, Psychiatry and Decolonisation in Uganda, was published in 2019.
+Her first book, Psychiatry and Decolonisation in Uganda, was published in 2019.
 She is currently working on a history of mental health care in contexts of political violence in Africa.
 More info →

 Save 20% ($35.96)

 Permission to photocopy or include in a course pack via Copyright Clearance Center

 Until they were banned in 2009, the radio debates called Ugandan People’s Parliaments gave common folk a forum to air their views.
 But how do people talk about politics in an authoritarian regime?
 The forms and parameters of such speech turn out to be more complex than a simple confrontation between an oppressive state and a liberal civil society.

 Africa Every Day is a multidisciplinary and accessible counterpoint to the prevailing emphasis on war, poverty, corruption, and other challenges on the continent.
 Essays address creative and dynamic elements of daily life without romanticizing them, showing that African leisure and popular culture are the product of dynamism and adaptation.